 What prevents heart disease also prevents prostate cancer

 The same recommendations that are made regarding prevention of cardiovascular disease to the general public are the very same dietary recommendations that helped men with diagnosed, but localized prostate cancer to keep the prostate cancer from spreading and killing the patients.

 Dr. Jorge Chavarro, the lead investigator said that men who have been diagnosed with prostate cancer should choose a Mediterranean type diet with vegetables and fruit, fiber and less dairy products and meat.
 This will help them improve their chances of survival.
-Another study published in Cancer Prevention Research (April 14, 2015) found that green tea catechins in capsule form were effective in preventing the development of prostate cancer in 23 of 26 men; at the time of enrolment into the study they all had high-grade prostatic intraepithelial neoplasia and three men developed prostate cancer after one year of observation.
+Another study published in Cancer Prevention Research (April 14, 2015) found that green tea catechins in capsule form were effective in preventing the development of prostate cancer in 23 of 26 men; at the time of enrolment into the study they all had high-grade intraepithelial prostate cancer and three men developed overt prostate cancer after one year of observation.
 In the control group who only received placebo pills 10 men came down with prostate cancer.
 The patients on green tea catechins also had a reduction of their PSA (a prostate marker) values in comparison to the placebo group.